vchibrikov/STFGEN/README.md

 from datetime import datetime
  ```
 ### Defining date and time
-> Here, it is done for the purpose of proper naming convention of output files
+> Here, it is done for the purpose of proper naming convention of output files.
 ```
 # Get the current date and time
 current_date = datetime.now().strftime('%H.%M.%S_%d.%m.%Y')